learn-co-students/debugging-with-pry-online-web-prework/README.md

 You are actually able to explore and manipulate the data *inside* the method in which you've placed your binding.

 Now, in the terminal, in your pry console, type the variable name `this_variable_hasnt_been_interpreted_yet`.
 You should see a return value of `nil`.
 That's because the binding you placed on line 7 actually froze the program on line 7 and the variable you just called hasn't been interpreted yet.
 Consequently, our REPL doesn't know about it.
-Now, in the terminal, type `exit`, and you'll leave your pry console and the program will continue to execute.
+Now, in the terminal, type `exit`, and you'll leave youexit r pry console and the program will continue to execute.

 ## Instructions Part II: Using Pry to Debug